ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Become the kind of leader that people would follow voluntarily, even if you had no title or position. — Brian Tracy
+> **Citacao:** Never confuse a single defeat with a final defeat. — F. Scott Fitzgerald

 fim do arquivo